MarkNewcomb1/guides/interviews/passing-the-tech-screen/README.md

 Const says it won't be reassigned and is es6.

 1. What are anonymous functions?

+Functions that don't have a name. so instead of `function letterCount(){}` it would be `function (){}`.

 1. How do you define a global variable?

+Just declare a variable outside of a function.

 1. How do you define a global variable inside of a function?

+Docs aren't clear on this.
+You could use the window object and do `window.foo = 90;`.
+OR you could assign a value to a variable inside a function that hasn't been declared at all yet - so inside the function, instead of `var foo = 90;` you simply write `foo = 90;`.

 1. What does IIFE (pronounced iffy) mean?

 Immediately invoked function expression.
 It runs as soon as it's defined.